Film Production

 In this module, you will examine how real-life events can be shaped into screen stories of the factual genre.
 A toolbox of storytelling skills will be practised, with particular emphasis on techniques for writing narration such as delivering backstory, eliciting the audience's curiosity and devising emotional cues.
 Guidance is also given on the early stages of project development including the identification of stories with potential, researching them, and organising a film production as a team of specialised crew roles.

-This module develops your directorial and cinematographic skills (which you will have developed during your first year), to inform creative authorship and technical camera operation.
-The module explores the attributes of a film’s Director and Cinematographer and their relationship with other heads of departments during the production of a film.
-Through taught sessions and workshops with active industry professionals, you will develop core skills in direction, mise-en-scene, lighting and cameras.
-You will learn the craft and skills needed to become, or work with, a Director and Cinematographer during the production of a film.
+This module develops both directorial and cinematographic skills, acquired from Level 4 study, to inform creative authorship and technical camera operation.
+The module explores the attributes of a film’s Director and Cinematographer and their relationship with other heads of departments during a film’s production.
+Through both taught sessions and workshops with active industry professionals, designed to advance students’ key core skills in direction, mise-en-scene, lighting and cameras, students will learn the craft and skills needed to become and/or work with a Director and Cinematographer during the production of a film.

 This module begins with the development of your understanding and practical execution of location sound recording.
 After an introductory overview, you will study the specifics of location sound recording in the film-making process through technical workshops and practical exercises.
 The module then progresses to develop a deeper understanding of the practical, theoretical and historical practices and aspects of cinematic editing both as a technical skill and as a narrative convention.